kyma-incubator/compass/docs/connector/08-03-revoke-client-certificate.md

----
-title: Revoke client certificate
+# Revoke a client certificate
-type: Tutorials
----

 After you have established a secure connection with Compass and generated a client certificate, you may want to revoke this certificate at some point.
 To revoke a client certificate, follow the steps in this tutorial.